wesleywh/InvectorMultiplayerAddOnDocs/upgrade.md

 ... etc
 3. Click out of Unity and back in to let it recompile

-When done run the following menu items:
+When done reseting the files, import the new code from either github or the asset store.
+Then the new code has finished importing into the project run through the following menus:

 1. CB Games > Convert > Invector Files
 2. Click out of Unity and back in to let it recompile